oa-333/dbgutil/README.md

                                               size_t loggerId) final {
             // TODO: handle event - logger initializing
             // if no special handling is required then don't override this method
-            // it may be handing here to map dbgutil logger to application logger }
+            // it may be handing here to map libdbg logger to application logger }

         void onUnregisterLogger(size_t loggerId) final {